mrsimpson/slides-data-in-motion/slides.md

 Recalling the unhappy triangle of REST, we can also see a similar conflict sphere for streaming.

 [click]
-The major difference compared to the RESTful dilemma is the consequences (like backpressure on the server side versus dropped requests).
-Satisfying all dimensions is challenging!
+The major difference compared to the RESTful dilemma is the consequences, not the challenge (like backpressure on the server side versus dropped requests).
+Although **stream processing is much more adequate compared to chopped-requests**, satisfying all dimensions is tricky!

 [click]
 This is where Apache Flink positions itself.
 The features it provides will be discussed in the next slides.